jmiguelrivas/jmiguelrivas/README.md

-👋 Hi, I’m Miguel Rivas, a Frontend Developer from Dominican Republic living in Washington, DC.
+👋 Hi, I’m Miguel Rivas, a Frontend Developer from Dominican Republic living in Spokane, WA.

 🎨 This is my [Portfolio][website].